-Over the course of the two-year Bachelor of Education degree program, you will gain practical, hands-on experience through 19 weeks of practicum in a variety of Ontario classrooms.
+Over the course of the Bachelor of Education degree program, you will gain practical, hands-on experience through 19 weeks of practicum in a variety of Ontario classrooms.
 Whether you choose the primary/junior, junior/intermediate or intermediate/senior division, we will ensure that we provide you with placements that fulfill the requirements of your program and the requirements of the Ontario College of Teachers.

 BEd Practicum Schedule

 The practicum is scheduled in blocks that are between 4-6 weeks in length over two years, giving you ample time to immerse yourself in the K-12 environment.
 You will also have the unique opportunity to observe the excitement of a typical classroom during the first few days of a new school year.
 The practicum requires your full-time commitment.
 Be prepared for early mornings and late evenings, as you assume all of the responsibilities of a teacher in, and out, of the classroom.